-According to the Department of Housing and Urban Development (HUD), as of April 30, 2018, there were a total of 116,789 FHA Forward Mortgages, representing \$10,262,381,738 in unpaid balance.
-Although debtors have been given an extended moratorium on their mortgages, there is a high risk of foreclosure on these properties that will follow the moratorium expiration on August 16, 2018.
+According to the Department of Housing and Urban Development (HUD), as of April 30, 2018, there were a total of 116,789 FHA Forward Mortgages, representing \$10,262,381,738 in unpaid balance.50 Some debtors, with FHA-insured mortgages in default, who were ineligible for FHA's Loss Mitigation Program have been given an extended moratorium on foreclosure.
+There is a high risk of foreclosure on these properties that will follow the moratorium expiration on August 16, 2018.
 The delinquent loan count increased from 17,475 on August 31, 2017 (before the hurricanes), to 28,940 on April 30, 2018.
 This represents a financial exposure of over \$2.6 Billion in delinquent loans in Puerto Rico.
 This could lead to vacated homes adding to the already aging stock of unoccupied homes with significant deterioration or damage that is expected to prevent resale.